 “If you find an element of your interface requires instructions, then you need to redesign it.” — Dan Rubin

-Just think, whenever you use a product, app or a website, how many times you refer to the given manual, user guide or any help?
-Most of us do not bother to open any kind of help but instead we leave the site if we do not understand how to proceed.
+Just think, whenever you use a product, app, or website, how many times do you refer to the given manual, user guide, or any help?
+Most of us do not bother to open any kind of help but instead, we leave the site if we do not understand how to proceed.

 A design should be self-explanatory and understandable for the user.